grantg5/well-loom-flask-react/README.md

-App that recommends well-being boosting practices to users.
+Full-stack app that recommends well-being boosting practices to users, based on their challenges, needs, and preferences.

+Built via Angular, Spring Boot, Hibernate, and Postgres

 Note: This app is created by an amateur trying to help his fellow humans, and should not be considered professional advice.

-Things to install on new codespace: npm install npm istall -g json-server (then watch testing-scripts/mocked-database-response.json)